WordPress/WordPress-Coding-Standards/.github/ISSUE_TEMPLATE/bug_report.md

 // Place your code sample here.
 ```

+For bugs with fixers: How was the code fixed?
+How did you expect the code to be fixed?

 ## Error Code
 <!--
 The error code for the sniff that is (or should be) being triggered (you
 can see the sniff error codes by running `phpcs` with the `-s` flag).
 e.g. `WordPress.PHP.NoSilencedErrors.Discouraged`

+You can leave this section empty if you are reporting a false negative.
 -->

 ## Environment